-The 8A34003 contains multiple input stages.
+The 8A34005 contains multiple input stages.
 An input stage can be configured as one differential or dual single-ended inputs.
 Some of the input stages can also be configured to support one differential plus one single-ended clock.
-For information on how to connect various input types to the 8A34003, see Table 4 and Applications Information.
-See the INPUT 0.IN MODE bit field.
+For information on how to connect various input types to the 8A34005, see Table 4 and Applications Information.